×

 Solution

-When I started out my colleague was still deep in another project so in the beginning I partnered up with Langdock (Claude Sonnet) to set up the basics.
-I talked it all through with the AI partner and in that workflow also asked how I could best support my Engineering colleague when she'll be able to join the project.
-I then set up a Figjam file to function as our base.
+When I first started the project, my colleague was still busy with another task.
+So, I teamed up with Langdock (Claude Sonnet) to establish the fundamentals for the partner subscription initiative.
+I discussed everything with the AI partner and asked how I could best assist my Engineering colleague when she was ready to join the project.
+I then created a Figjam file to serve as our foundation.

-Screenshot from Figjam: User flow, tech considerations and system check, schema overview
+Another screenshot from Figjam: User flow, tech considerations and system check + schema overview

 Release